wpernath/ocpdev-book/chapter3/Chapter 3- Packaging with Helm and Kubernetes Operators.md

 The bundle generator asks you a few questions to configure the bundle.
 Have a look at Figure 4 for the output.

 ![Image 4: Building the bundle][image-4]

-Run the generator every time you change the `VERSION` field in the `Makefile`:
+Run the generator every time you change the `VERSION` field in the makefile:

 ```bash
 $ make bundle-build bundle-push